Update Friday 26 June - Visitor update information

-To slow the spread of novel coronavirus (COVID-19) and to protect the most vulnerable, the Queensland Government is tightening restrictions around visiting hospitals.
+To slow the spread of novel coronavirus (COVID-19) and to protect the most vulnerable, St Andrew’s War Memorial Hospital has implemented the below visitor restrictions.

 Visitors to St Andrew’s must be: